There is no shortage of myths and rubbish written about the 2.5 litre 4 cylinder Duratec, here are some facts.

 The engine is a Duratec (Ford nomenclature) or MZR (Mazda speak), it was designed by Mazda, not Ford, it isn’t a Ford engine, they just happened to be in partnership at the time so Ford used it in their cars and made parts for it too.
 If you want to upset a Ford Fanboi who has one tell him he’s got a Jap engine under the bonnet, when he says it isn’t ask him why it’s got a Mazda bellhousing pattern and no Ford ‘boxes fit it…..

 It’s generally a very well designed and strong unit, it’s only when humans intervene (or don’t when they should!) that it can break and given you’ve probably bought a second hand old motor there is little you can do, apart from choose wisely and just hope, although if it’s smoking run a mile or expect an engine rebuild.
+If you’re buying privately then all you can do is quiz the owner about oil consumption and hope they don’t lie.

 An engine burning oil will not be a healthy one.
 Your engine is designed to run on petrol and air, not oil!
 When oil is introduced the combustion chambers and exhaust ports will coke up, the engine will run into detonation territory as per above.
 The factory ECU will detect this and pull the timing meaning it will be down on power, if it can’t stop the detonation by doing that or every time it does it before the engine detects it the bearings will take a hammering – and that’s before it completely runs out of oil.